genome/bam-readcount/README_samtools-1.10.md

 ### Test data

-There is a small CRAM file under
+There is a small two-library test CRAM file

     test-data/twolib.sorted.cram